St Clair Residential Development Plan Amendment (Privately Funded)

 - View and download the draft DPA online.

 A total of 22 submissions were received during the consultation process.
-All submissions are public documents and are available for public viewing.

 A public meeting to hear verbal submissions was held on Monday 21 September 2020 at 7.30pm at the City of Charles Sturt Civic Centre, 72 Woodville Road, Woodville.